AI Statistics for Non-Majors

 Course period Unlimited

 The course is currently being completed.
-Please note that you may have to wait a while until the course is fully finished (though I will be adding content regularly).
-Please consider this when making your purchase decision.
+The downside is that you may have to wait a long time until the lectures are fully finished (though they will be supplemented frequently).
+Please take this into consideration when making your purchase decision.

 December 10, 2025

-I have marked the existing classes as [Edition 1].
-I plan to revise the existing classes.
-When they are updated with the revised content, the class titles will be marked as [Edition 2].
+I have marked the existing lessons as [1st Edition].
+I plan to revise the existing lessons.
+Once they are updated with the revised content, the lesson titles will be marked as [2nd Edition].

-This course provides a comprehensive learning journey through the evolution of language models, from early natural language processing research to modern large language models (LLMs).
-You will systematically understand the technological transformations that span from the rule-based era through statistical language models, neural network-based models, and the transformer revolution, leading to today's multimodal, efficiency-focused, and application-oriented LLMs.
+This course is a comprehensive learning journey through the evolution of language models, from early natural language processing research to the latest Large Language Models (LLMs).
+You will systematically understand the technological shifts starting from the rule-based era, through statistical language models, neural network-based models, and the Transformer revolution, leading up to today's multimodal, efficiency-focused, and application-oriented LLMs.

-Understanding the overall evolution of how language models have developed.
+Understand the overall flow of how language models have evolved.

-I organize the latest LLM technologies and research trends in a structured manner.
+Structurally organize the latest LLM technologies and research trends.

-Understand LLM efficiency techniques and their practical applications.
+Understand LLM efficiency techniques and their practical application methods.

-Critically examining the direction and limitations of future LLM research.
+Critically examine the future directions and limitations of LLM research.

-The course consists of a total of 6 sections, with each section organized around chronological developments and research axes.
+The lecture consists of a total of 6 sections, with each section organized around chronological trends and research axes.

-Section 1: The Origins and Early Development of NLP
+Section 1: Origins and Early Development of NLP

 Section 2: Language Model Research Before Transformers